 Most people don’t realize that your emotions can influence what you eat.
 For example, when you’re under extra stress (emotional or physical), your body and brain will crave more sugar and carbohydrates.
-One reason is because it wants to help increase serotonin and dopamine levels.
+One reason is that it wants to help increase serotonin and dopamine levels.

 Women see this happen more often during their menstrual cycles due to their hormonal changes and thus, various cravings occur.